I would be honored to help you develop the skills you need to enjoy

 Do you take insurance?

-I work with insurance as an out-of-network provider.
-This means you pay out-of-pocket at the time of each session, and then an electronic claim can be sent to your insurance company on your behalf, at your request.
-Depending on your mental health benefits, your payment will either go towards a deductible or you will be reimbursed for a percentage of the session payment.
+I am not on insurance panels.
+This means you pay out-of-pocket at the time of each session, and then I can do “courtesy billing”, and send the claim to your insurance company on your behalf, at your request.
 Additionally, you may be able to employ your employer’s “flex spending plan”, applying pre-tax dollars to therapy costs.

 If you are submitting a claim to insurance, please note insurance coverage is intended to address costs associated with managing the symptoms of a condition, illness, or disorder.
 One individual is the “identified patient” in the billing and must meet criteria for a diagnosis in the DSM, Diagnostic and Statistical Manual of Mental Disorders, used by all credentialed mental health practitioners.
 This diagnosis becomes part of your permanent health record.